Skip to main content

 Introduction to GraphQL

-In this article, we'll take a look at GraphQL and go through a basic example while exploring why it's a great supplement for REST APIs.
+We’re going to look at GraphQL, walk through a basic example, and explore why it’s a great supplement for REST APIs.

 The history of GraphQL

-GraphQL is a data query and manipulation language created by Facebook to solve specific problems when it comes to querying complex data.
-Why Facebook?
-They had a perfect use case for such a query language.
-Consider an example where you want to see a post by a specific user and all the likes and comments for this post - where each like and comment should at a bare minimum display that user's avatar and name.
+GraphQL is a data query and manipulation language created by Facebook.
+They had a perfect use case for it.
+Imagine wanting to see a post by a specific user, plus all the likes and comments on that post, where each like and comment should (at minimum) show the commenter’s avatar and name.

-Straightforwardly, we can think of GraphQL as a proxy between our application and a REST API.
+Think of GraphQL as a proxy sitting between your application and a REST API.

 Example